moondance-labs/tanssi-docs/learn/tanssi/overview.md

 Tanssi is an Appchain infrastructure protocol that makes deploying blockchains with custom logic specific to certain types of applications significantly easier than what is available today.
 These customized blockchains are normally referred to as Appchains, but in Tanssi terms, they are also known as ContainerChains.

-Appchains provides the ultimate control over the logic that powers the runtime the blockchain is using.
+Appchains provide the ultimate control over the logic that powers the runtime the blockchain is using.
 Consequently, they offer an excellent way for projects to scale and build optimized solutions for their product, resulting in a superior user experience.

 ## The Problem {: #the-problem}